- Unit Question - Are governments necessary for the protection of people in society?

 - Basic geography of Ancient Rome & Ancient Carthage

 By the 1st century BC, the times of the Republic are slowly coming to an end.
 After Sulla and Pompey, another great leader has emerged: Julius Caesar will be your strongest asset to finally defeat the dreaded Gauls north and west of the Alps.
 The Gallic War will not be simple, but it will be quick.
 Shortly after, the first triumvirate will come to end, and Caesar named dictator for life.
 His assassination and yet another civil war will not change the fact that the Republic, as known for nearly five centuries, is now defunct.
 Julius Caesar (left image).

 Rise and Fall Roman Empire Resources:

-- How did most wealthy (Patricians) earn their money?
+- How did most wealthy or the Patricians of Rome earn their money?

 - What are some tasks that slaves worked at?

 - What did the Romans do to keep their gods happy?

 - Who was Spartacus?
 How does Spartacus' story end?
 What threat did the legend of Spartacus represent to the leaders of Rome?

 - Were gladiators usually slaves or free citizens?